darraghmurphy1/GameTonight/README.md

 As a Site User I can view a list of posts so that I can select one to read -The user is greeted with a full list of posts.

+As a site user I can subscribe to a newsletter
+-User can subscribe

+As a site user I can add a post to favourites
+-User can add to favourites

 Multiple Browsers and Screens

 | Test | Outcome | Pass/Fail |